 We were the first U.S. cancer center to pledge commitment to CEO Action for Diversity & Inclusion, and we cultivate a workplace that welcomes diverse perspectives and experiences.
-Our director of diversity and inclusion — in partnership with an executive council of senior leaders and an employee advisory group — leads our efforts to build a fully inclusive and informed workforce.
+The Office of Diversity, Equity & Inclusion — in partnership with an executive council of senior leaders and an employee advisory group — leads our efforts to build a fully inclusive and informed workforce.

 Since 2013, Hutch United has been promoting the success of underrepresented minority scientists at Fred Hutch.
 With the goal of fostering a diverse community, it provides important mentoring, fellowships and networking opportunities.